AnshulKumar79/Heart_Disease_Prediction_Model/README.md

 Heart Disease Prediction using Logistic Regression

 This project aims to build a Machine Learning model that predicts whether a person is a heart patient or not based on various medical attributes.
 The model uses Logistic Regression, a simple yet powerful classification algorithm ideal for binary outcomes.
+## 🚀 Live Demo

+You can try the live app here: https://heartdiseasepredictionmodel-8j685glydzooqusvwltiqb.streamlit.app/

 Project Overview